clearlydefined/clearlydefined/docs/curation/curation-api.md

 ## File level Curation

-If you want to curate the discovered license for a specific file you can use the below payload
+In addition to curating the declared license for a package, curation can also be performed at the file level.
+For example, you may want to update the license information specifically for individual files such as package/README.markdown and package/package.json.
+Furthermore, you can update both the license details and attributions within files like package/LICENSE.markdown.
+To accomplish this, you can use the payload shown below

 ```json
 {